sav-che/TL-2/Authors/Duthie, John Firminger {std. Duthie} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 209](https://www.biodiversitylibrary.org/item/103835#page/219/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 209](https://www.biodiversitylibrary.org/page/33260197) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Duthie, John Firminger {std.
 Duthie}|first entry]] for this author

 ### Author

 Duthie, John Firminger (1845-1922), British botanist, born 12 Mai 1845 Sittingbourne, Kent, died 22 Feb 1922 Worthing, educated at Marlborough College and at Jesus College, Cambridge, graduated B.A.
-1867, sometime tutorship in Somerset, travelled in Italy and the Mediterranean islands, 15 Apr 1875 fellow of the Linnean Society, superintendent Saharanpur Garden 1876-1903, Kew Herbarium 1903-1907, collected plants in India primarily in the North-Western parts. (*Duthie*).
+1867, sometime tutorship in Somerset, travelled in Italy and the Mediterranean islands, 15 Apr 1875 fellow of the Linnean Society, superintendent Saharanpur Garden 1876-1903, Kew Herbarium 1903-1907, collected plants in India primarily in the North-Western parts.
+**Abbreviated name**: *Duthie*

 #### Herbarium and types